baseplate-admin/python_strip_whitespace/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *   Adds unnecessary ';;' in HTML. ( If you know any regex to fix this please put a pull request )

 *   Although I tried my best to use Compiled Language for Optimizations.
-It can still be sub miliseconds slower compared to normal Django Rendering.
+It can still be sub miliseconds ( > 0.001 ) slower compared to normal Django Rendering. ( If you know any way to improve performance, please put a pull request )

 Requirements :